RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2022-11-16-ai-cancer-severity-predictor.md

 demo_link: https://rahuls-ai-cancer-severity-predictor.streamlit.app/
 github_link: https://github.com/RahulBhattacharya1/ai_cancer_severity_predictor
 featured: true
+synopsis: Here I build a cancer severity predictor that translates abstract risks into interactive estimates.
+Using lifestyle factors and condition stages, it demonstrates how predictive systems can clarify uncertainty, focusing on awareness, transparency, and practical deployment rather than providing medical advice.
+custom_snippet: true
+custom_snippet_text: Predicts cancer severity, translating risks into interactive insights.
 ---

 There was a day when I was reading about how people face uncertainty